berserkhmdvhb/agentic-scraper/README.md

 ```

-### Notes

-* The Streamlit UI can override some settings at runtime via the sidebar.
+> The Streamlit UI can override some settings at runtime via the sidebar.
-* Auth flows and scraping require a working Auth0 setup (see [Setup Auth0](#setup-auth0)).
+> Auth flows and scraping require a working Auth0 setup (see [Setup Auth0](#setup-auth0)).
-* OpenAI API key & project ID are provided by the user in the UI and stored encrypted by the backend using `ENCRYPTION_SECRET`.
+> OpenAI API key & project ID are provided by the user in the UI and stored encrypted by the backend using `ENCRYPTION_SECRET`.

 ---